adoptingbitcoin/2022/content/speakers/NicolasBurtey.md

 # Nicolas Burtey

-Nicolas Burtey is the CEO of Galoy, developers of the open source bitcoin banking software that powers the Bitcoin Beach Wallet.
+Nicolas Burtey is the CEO of Galoy, developers of the open source bitcoin banking platform that powers the Bitcoin Beach Wallet.
 <br><br>

 ## Dive deeper